andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/06-seattle.md

   <figcaption class="figure-caption">Recovery fuel</figcaption>
 </figure>

-<h4 class="article-subheader">You Won't Believe This...
+<h4 class="article-subheader" id="laura">You Won't Believe This...
 But I Have Another
 Cousin Coming to Visit</h4>
 Yep.
 Cousins galore.
 If you can't keep it all straight, don't worry about it, neither can my brothers.